MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-supported-configuration.md

 ---
 ms.assetid: 300c1177-469a-486e-8352-eea84cf8fdf8
-title: Scope and Supported Configuration in Management Pack for SQL Server
+title: Scope and supported configuration in Management Pack for SQL Server
 description: This article explains the scope and supported configuration for Management Pack for SQL Server
 author: TDzakhov
 ms.author: v-tdzakhov